step-by-step-tutorial/springboot-tutorial/event-processor/README.md

 <p align="justify">

 This sample is about working event and event listener in Spring Boot.
 There are three concepts `event`, `listener` and `publish` for the event driven mechanism.
+This tutorial used Spring Boot builtin event mechanism.

 </p>